nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 client will not accept any directory or file list containing any file smaller than 64 MB or larger than 1 TB.

-The nearline client also checks file and directory permissions.
+The Nearline client also checks file and directory permissions.
 Specifically, before uploading a directory or the contents of a file list, `nlput` will check the following, and will reject any directory or file list that does not satisfy all these criteria: